fdumontmd/fdumontmd.github.com/source/_posts/2011-10-20-seven-languages-in-seven-weeks-io-day-3.markdown

 The terseness and uniformity of syntax achieves quite a great deal; the actor model is modern and hip, although the cooperative concurrency isn't.

-This is a language that requires commitment; it isn't clear it deserves so much.
+This is a language that requires commitment; it is less clear it deserves so much.